-Arien Mack is the Alfred and Monette Marrow Professor of Psychology at The New School for Social Research, where she has edited Social Research since 1970.
-She established the Social Research conference series in 1988, and she continues to direct it through the Center for Public Scholarship, which she founded and directs.
+Arien Mack is the Alfred and Monette Marrow Professor of Psychology Emeritus at The New School for Social Research, where she has edited Social Research since 1970.
+She established the Social Research conference series in 1988 that operated under the Center for Public Scholarship, which she founded and directed.

-As a research psychologist, her interests focus on perception, cognition, and attention.
-She is a member of the Psychology Department at The New School for Social Research, where she oversees a research lab.
-Her publications include more than 60 articles and the coauthored volume Inattentional Blindness (MIT Press 1998).
+As a research psychologist, she focused on the study of perception, cognition, and attention.
+Until her retirement, she was a member of the Psychology Department at The New School for Social Research.
+Her publications include more than 60 articles and the coauthored volume Inattentional Blindness (MIT Press, 1998).